People

 Non-Resident Affiliated Scholar

-Margaret Lewis is a professor of law at Seton Hall University.
+Margaret Lewis is a professor of law at Seton Hall University and associate dean for faculty development and institutional operations.
 Her research focuses on law in mainland China and Taiwan with an emphasis on criminal justice.
 Professor Lewis has been a Fulbright Senior Scholar at National Taiwan University, a term member of the Council on Foreign Relations, a Public Intellectuals Program fellow with the National Committee on United States-China Relations, and a delegate to the US-Japan Foundation's US-Japan Leadership Program.

 ChaoNew.jpg